saranya-333/Rhythm/README.md

 ###### Rhythm -a music stream website <br>
 🎵 A full-stack music website built with Next.js and React, styled with Tailwind CSS.
-Utilizes Supabase for the backend with PostgreSQL, offering secure user authentication and seamless<br>
-integration with Stripe for premium subscriptions.
+Utilizes Supabase for the backend with PostgreSQL, offering secure user authentication and seamless integration with Stripe for premium subscriptions.
 Explore the world of music streaming with this responsive and feature-rich application.<br>

 ***Key Features:*** <br>